anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

 vu- 10/10
 - moviecardModal now uses css opacity transition instead of opacity controlled by javascript
+- added background blur effect to all underlays
+- front end logic for userLogin/Registration done, just need backend to be built
+- adjusted css elements

 vu- 10/09
 - added opening npm start and npm server to run on one line, npm start